Colorado Solar Incentives and Rebates

 The City of Aspen’s electric system is 100 percent renewable (46 percent hydroelectric, 53 percent wind power, 1 percent landfill gas).
 They offer a residential rebate of 50 percent of the total solar installation cost and up to $300 for energy-saving projects.
 Commercial solar owners are eligible for a rebate of 25 percent of the cost of the project, and up to $2,500 for energy-saving measures.

-Colorado Springs Utilities (CSU) Owners of residential and commercial solar panel systems are eligible for a rebate of $0.20 per watt.
+Colorado Springs Utilities (CSU) Owners of residential and commercial solar panel systems are eligible for a rebate of $0.20 per watt, which is confirmed to continue through 2021.
 Up to 40 percent of the total cost of the installation may be covered by rebates and tax credits.

 In 2020 CSU announced a three-year project to roll out smart meters across their entire service territory.
 The utility's sustainable energy plan calls for an 80% carbon emissions reduction and retiring all coal-fired generation by 2030 and achieving 90% renewable energy by 2050—including through expansion of distributed solar PV and battery energy storage.